vuetifyjs/vuetify/packages/docs-next/src/pages/en/components/application.md

 # Application

 In Vuetify, the `v-app` component and the **app** prop on components like `v-navigation-drawer`, `v-app-bar`, `v-footer` and more, help bootstrap your application with the proper sizing around `<v-main>` component.
 This allows you to create truly unique interfaces without the hassle of managing your layout sizing.
 The `v-app` component is **REQUIRED** for all applications.
-This is the mount point for many of Vuetify's components and functionality and ensures that it propagates the default application _variant_ (**dark/light**) to children components and also ensures proper cross-browser support for certain click events in browsers like Safari. `v-app` should only be used within your application **ONCE**.
+This is the mount point for many of Vuetify's components and functionality and ensures that it propagates the default application _variant_ (**dark/light**) to children components and also ensures proper cross-browser support for certain click events in browsers like Safari. `v-app` should only be rendered within your application **ONCE**.

 <entry-ad />